 Doctor Who is back for its long-awaited eleventh season (since its modern reboot, that is), heralding the arrival of a new Doctor, a new showrunner, and an even bigger first: a female star.

 The BBC is notoriously secretive about its flagship sci-fi series, and series 11 is no exception.
 Still, we've gleaned together everything we can, and here's what we know so far about the upcoming series of Doctor Who.

 When is Doctor Who on next?

-Doctor Who is back on our screens now, and the next episode - the season finale - titled 'The Battle of Ranskoor Av Kolos', will air in the UK this weekend on 18 November at 6:30pm.
-That's a little earlier than usual, partly to make room in the schedule for David Attenborough's Dynasties.
+Doctor Who is back on our screens now, and the next episode - the season finale - titled 'The Battle of Ranskoor Av Kolos', will air in the UK this weekend on 9 December at 6:25pm.
+That's a little earlier than the season's initial episodes, partly to make room in the schedule for the finale of David Attenborough's Dynasties.

 You can still catch up on older episodes.
 That's helped by the BBC's decision to add every single episode of the show since 2005 - including all the specials - to the iPlayer streaming service, announcing that they'll stay online until at least the season 11 finale.
 That means you get every episode from every Doctor from Christopher Eccleston to Peter Capaldi, without paying a penny.

 How can you watch Doctor Who in the US?